Detox and Birth Control

 Thank you everyone for your input.
 I really appreciate it all.
 It’s nice to have some other people that understand.
 Besides my husband, I only have 1 other friend that is raw, and he’s a guy.

 Hi ladies!
 I was wondering if you knew any good online resources where I can research the effect of BCP’s?
 I just stopped taking them (on accident b/c I’m moving & forgot to refill), but debating on starting up again.
 I’ve always liked being on them b/c I have acne and they seem to help.
 I would like to be more educated on the subject.

 Alebrazil is right.
 Its all related!
 I have addressed this topic on a different thread because I thought I was in menopause! ( ha! ) I’m recently turned 40 but have always been a clockwork fertile myrtle.( 3 kids all conceived with a thought practically.)
 For the past 11, raw, months, starting age 39 I had no period.
 Then 4 days ago I got it.
 Total shock!!!!
 Exhaustion, mood swings, crazy bloating the whole shebang.
 I’m muddling through but choosing to look at it as my body finding its next deeper level of balance.
 Bodies are FASCINATING! ;0)

 I don´t know what state/city you live in but you should be able to look in the phone book or try the State by State listings at:

 If you look in the internet you can find some pretty scary birth control stories.

-My experience: The whole time I took BCP I kept changing formulas because I had bad migraines where I couldn´t get out of bed, usually I´d vomit and sometimes pass out.
+The whole time I took BCP I kept changing formulas because I had bad migraines where I couldn´t get out of bed, usually I´d vomit and sometimes pass out.
 PMS like crazy.
 After I stopped things got better.